fauxpaw/Week6-Into-to-Objective-C/class-2/README.md

 #Week 6 - Class 2
 ##Homework
 * Create a simple AddressBook app.
 Make sure to disable ARC.
 * Write your own userDefaults that uses JSON format.
+Make it a Singleton.
 * Manage your memory, create proper setters that retain/copy data when assigned(Dont use @property)

 ###Reading Assignment: